strategineer/personal-website/content/bin/rpg/glogm/index.md

 **Anathema**: Cannot benefit from magical healing or be the target of beneficial magic.

 **Blind**: Cannot see. -8 to Attack and Defense.
 Automatically hit by area-of-effect attacks.

-Burned / Frozen: Save.
+**Burned / Frozen**: Save.
 If failed, roll on the table below.
 If passed, lose 1d6 digits (roll randomly using a d20) and reduce all future damage of the appropriate type (acid, fire, ice, etc.) by 2.

 1. Lose 2d6 digits.
 2. Lose all but 1 digit.